Participate through Sample Donation

 How do I donate samples?

-If your child has been diagnosed with a brain tumor and is currently being treated at one of our institutions, he or she may be eligible to make a donation to the CBTN.
+If your child has been diagnosed with a brain tumor and is currently being treated at one of our institutions, they may be eligible to make a donation to the CBTN.
 Please ask your child’s doctor for more information.
 Your child’s physician can describe the donation process, obtain your consent to donate samples, and answer any additional questions.

 If your child is not currently being treated at one of the CBTN member institutions, he or she may still be able to contribute a sample to the CBTN.
 To request an out-of-network donation, please contact a member of our research team via email (firstname.lastname@example.org) and we will follow up to clarify any questions and coordinate the donation.